pingcap/docs/tidb-cloud/migrate-incremental-data-from-mysql-using-data-migration.md

 ### Specify GTID

 Select this option to specify the GTID of the source database, for example, `3E11FA47-71CA-11E1-9E33-C80AA9429562:1-23`.
-The migration job will start from the specified GTID to migrate ongoing changes of the source database to TiDB Cloud.
+The migration job will replicate the events excluding the specified GTID set to migrate ongoing changes of the source database to TiDB Cloud.

 You can run the following command to check the GTID of the source database: